 This Group is for anyone with a general interest in science and technology (and their histories).
 Most sessions will be “study and discuss”: either one person presenting a topic they are familiar with, or several members introducing short reviews of scientific interest stories from the media.
 We will tackle everything from the science of everyday to some of those big tricky questions.
 We aim to have at least one visit per term to one of the many science / technology related sites in London.

-June 7th: Helena – How like us are animals? with a look at the theory of mind
+Helena Kania – How like us are animals? with a look at the theory of mind

 Tony Hetherington: Where 25% of your gas bill goes

 This picture of Tony with his visual aid does not do justice to his engrossing talk about the current work replacing aging Victorian gas pipes with something more durable and safe.
 It was entertaining, funny and rather scary.
 I will never look at those mysterious white poles with orange lids you see in the country the same way again.
 Strange how knowledge transforms the way you see the world.

 Jeanette Murphy : Why systems fail, especially in healthcare

 We have to live with failure because, if you don’t, you do nothing” was Jeanette Murphy’s conclusion at the end of a fascinating session.
 She shared her experience of working in the world of healthcare informatics over many years and through many initiatives.
 Objectives set for NHS IT in 1992 have hardly been met.
 The group explored some of the failures and successes, noting that many of the issues raised in implementing IT driven change are the case for other industries and results much the same.
 The NHS is just bigger and impacts all of us more directly, but, as in other areas, the problems are with people not the technology as such.

 Want to know more?
 The Mythical Man Month by Fred Brooks (2nd ed.
 1995), or the work of Manchester academic Professor Richard Heeks.

 Alan Whitehouse : Communicating science ideas to busy MPs